pracvp/currency-exchange/README.md

 # currency-exchange
 A webapp using HTML, CSS and Javascript to find realtime currency exchange rate and  possibility of arbitrage on given set of currencies ( entered by user ) using the Bellman
 Ford Algorithm.
-The API used is (https://www.exchangerate-api.com/)[Exchange Rate API].
+The API used is [https://www.exchangerate-api.com/](Exchange Rate API).